rafterjs/rafter/README.md

 The following configuration files are autoloaded during the Rafter service starting:

-* `.config.js`: a general application or module config.
+* `.config.ts`: a general application or module config.
 * `.services.ts`: adds services and their dependencies to a service container.
 * `.middleware.js`: registers services as middleware.
 * `.routes.js`: links controller services to route definitions.